RE:GENERATE: A Journey of Creative Resilience

 The Covid-19 Pandemic has uncovered issues for many communities in B.C., issues that have needed quick response and resolve.
 Last year, BC Culture Days adapted our programming delivery by inviting participants to host online events.
-The technical requirements needed to host online activities presented a challenge for many smaller communities.
+The technical requirements of hosting online activities presented a challenge for many smaller communities.

-Therefore, a number of communities who we had hoped would participate in Culture Days celebrations, were unable to.
-In response to this, BC Culture Days initiated RE:GENERATE as a way to facilitate regional participation.
+Therefore, many communities that we had hoped would participate in Culture Days celebrations were unable to.
+In response to this, BC Culture Days initiated RE:GENERATE to facilitate regional participation.
 Through the kind support of our sponsors—Odlum Brown Limited, Bella Coola Community Forest, Williams Lake & District Credit Union, and Shuswap Tourism—we’ve been able to provide participating communities with funding to cover the costs associated with producing and promoting self-directed films.
-BC Culture Days has helped to support RE:GENERATE’s community filmmakers by funding expenses such as videography, editing, artist fees, and advertising.
+BC Culture Days helped support RE:GENERATE’s community filmmakers by funding expenses such as videography, editing, artist fees, and advertising.
 The final cuts of the community films will premiere periodically during BC Culture Days.
 Every Friday a different community’s videos will air on our website.

-The RE:GENERATE videos highlight the creative resilience of Prince Rupert, Bella Coola, Sooke, Salmon Arm, and Kimberely.
-Coordinated and filmed respectively in partnership with either Prince Rupert Community Arts Council, Bella Coola Music Festival and the Nuxalk Nation, Sooke Arts Council, Salmon Arm Arts Centre, and Kimberley Arts at Centre 64, each video demonstrates how these arts communities, organizations, and the people within them, have continually adapted to the ever changing pandemic conditions.
+The RE:GENERATE videos highlight the creative resilience of Prince Rupert, Bella Coola, Sooke, Salmon Arm, and Kimberley.
+Coordinated and filmed respectively in partnership with either Prince Rupert Community Arts Council, Bella Coola Music Festival and the Nuxalk Nation, Sooke Arts Council, Salmon Arm Arts Centre, and Kimberley Arts at Centre 64, each video demonstrates how these arts communities, organizations, and the people within them, have continually adapted to the ever-changing pandemic conditions.

 Filmmaking is a wholly collaborative process.
 Be it a feature film, a 5-minute animation, a documentary short, or a grassroots promotional video, the production of any one moving image requires cooperation and teamwork among the different individuals with disparate creative hands who took part in creating it.
 Directors, editors, writers, music-makers, actors or subjects, camera operators, makeup artists, hair stylists, production assistants encompass just a few of those who work tirelessly to produce films.
 No matter how long or short and big or small, a film’s production requires synergy and partnership between individuals.
 People come together, mending their ideas and expertises to craft multi-media artworks that tell stories and encourage those who watch them to reflect, learn, and feel.